Honors College What We Do

 A unique curriculum has been designed that further distinguishes your education in the Honors College.
 Traditional honors courses lay a foundation for the curriculum, while honors contract courses expand and enhance offerings which allow you flexibility in customizing your educational choices.
 Through an agreement with professors, Honors College students can transform traditional courses into honors contract courses.
 The combination of traditional honors courses and honors contract courses will provide you with an enriched and broadened educational experience.

 Faculty and community mentors will work one-on-one with you to explore new ideas, develop new skills, and tackle leadership challenges.
 Mentored experiences provide the support and guidance necessary for you to achieve your leadership and educational goals and reach your potential.
 Once you establish and meet with your "mentor" you will need to decide on a project.
-Then, submit the application form for approval from the Dean of the Honors College.
+Then, submit the application form for approval to the Dean of the Honors College.

 As an Honors College student, you will have access to the Honors College Engagement Center, a technologically enhanced space.
-First-year students also have the opportunity to live on the Scholar’s Floor in the Residence Halls, where you form a unique and supportive living community.

 Honors College students who are actively engaged in the Honors College are eligible for annual renewable scholarships.
 To qualify, an annual scholarship renewal application must be submitted to the Honors College on or before April 30 of each year.
 Scholarship amounts are based on available funding.
 These scholarships are a testament to Emporia State’s commitment to support Honors College students who maintain high academic, leadership, and service standards.